-Let’s first look at the R&D spending numbers of Tesla, Nio, Xpeng and Li Auto which are shown in the chart above.
+Let’s first look at the R&D spending numbers for Tesla, Nio, Xpeng and Li Auto which are shown in the chart above.

 Based on the chart, Tesla’s R&D spending seems to be so far ahead of that of Nio, Xpeng and Li Auto on an absolute value basis.

-At an R&D spending of $1.5 billion USD in fiscal 2020, Tesla’s figure is 4X higher than that of Nio, more than 5X higher than that of Xpeng and nearly 9X bigger than Li Auto’s R&D budget.
+At an R&D spending of $2.6 billion USD in fiscal 2021, Tesla’s figure is 3.5X higher than that of Nio, 4X higher than that of Xpeng and 5X bigger than Li Auto’s R&D budget.

-For example, Tesla is a $700 billion giant and has gone public for more than a decade after its IPO in 2010.
+For example, Tesla is a $1 trillion giant and has gone public for more than a decade after its IPO in 2010.

 In contrast, Nio, Xpeng and Li Auto are much smaller players in the EV space and most of them have only gone public in less than 3 years.

-Additionally, their combined market cap totaled only $130 billion which is less than one-fifth of Tesla’s market cap.
+Additionally, their combined market cap totaled less than $100 billion which is only one-tenth of Tesla’s market cap.